Captain-ALM/captain-alm/README.md

 If your initials are C G, you will need to unblock me first lol

+If you're Melon, email on the 02/05/2025 if you can make 03.

-Otherwise, comms are suspended until the GMT afternoon of 01/05/2025 due to over-running engineering works
+Otherwise, comms are suspended until the GMT afternoon of **02**/05/2025 due to over-running engineering works